Umberto Masotto

-Umberto Masotto was an Italian Captain who served in the First Italo-Ethiopian War.
+Umberto Masotto (1864-1896) was an Italian Captain who served in the First Italo-Ethiopian War.
 He commanded the 4th Mountain Artillery Battery during the Battle of Adwa but was more famously known for being the first field gunner to receive the Gold Medal of Military Valour.

-Early Military Career
+Military career

-Born into Villa Manin Cantarella which was owned by his family on November 23, 1864, as the son of Giacomo and Anna Giusti.
+Born into Villa Manin Cantarella which was owned by his family on 23 November 1864, as the son of Giacomo and Anna Giusti.
 After having attended the Technical School of Arzignano as a boarder, attracted by a career in arms, he was a student of the Military College of Milan from 1878 to 1882 and of the Royal Military Academy of Artillery and Engineers of Turin.
-On August 27, 1884, at the age of only twenty, he was promoted to second lieutenant of artillery and subsequently attended the School of Application of the weapon of Turin.
-On July 1, 1886, he was promoted to lieutenant and was assigned to the 16th Field Artillery Regiment but he requested to be part of the Expeditionary Corps in Africa to fight the Italian colonial wars, commanded by General Alessandro Asinari di San Marzano and left in March 1887 for Massawa with the colonial expeditionary force under the command of Colonel Tancredi Saletta which also included two sections of mountain artillery.
+On 27 August 1884, at the age of only twenty, he was promoted to second lieutenant of artillery and subsequently attended the School of Application of the weapon of Turin.
+On 1 July 1886, he was promoted to lieutenant and was assigned to the 16th Field Artillery Regiment but he requested to be part of the Expeditionary Corps in Africa to fight the Italian colonial wars, commanded by General Alessandro Asinari di San Marzano and left in March 1887 for Massawa with the colonial expeditionary force under the command of Colonel Tancredi Saletta which also included two sections of mountain artillery.

-He was then transferred to the forces under Captain Federico Ciccodicola and together, they formed the indigenous mountain battery on October 3, 1888.
-In 1889 with the "Indigeni" Battery, he participated in the occupation of Asmara and in General Baldassare Orero at Adwa from January 15 to February 9, 1890, and in the First Battle of Agordat on December 21, 1893, where he received the bronze medal at Bronze Medal of Military Valour.
+He was then transferred to the forces under Captain Federico Ciccodicola and together, they formed the indigenous mountain battery on 3 October 1888.
+In 1889 with the "Indigeni" Battery, he participated in the occupation of Asmara and in General Baldassare Orero at Adwa from 15 January to 9 February 1890, and in the First Battle of Agordat on 21 December 1893, where he received the bronze medal at Bronze Medal of Military Valour.

 The testimonies that appeared in the " Corriere della Sera " and in the other newspapers of the time outline a warm and human personality, After seven years in Africa and mapping topographical maps, supervising plantations and transporting cannons from Massawa to the forts, they had let him repatriate without making him a knight.

 Repatriated after seven years of service in Eritrea for surplus staff, he was promoted to captain and assigned to the 22nd Field Artillery Regiment of Messina in August 1894, since in that same year a battery was formed in that regiment from the mountains, which was considered necessary for the mountainous areas of Sicily.
 At the end of 1895, the battery split and the two batteries left for Africa, Masotto commanded the 4th battery of the Mountain Brigade under the orders of the major Francesco De Rosa, titled the "Sicilian battery" because it was formed with Sicilian officers and soldiers.
 Thus Masotto returned to Eritrea for the second time after the Imperial Ethiopian Army destroyed Pietro Toselli's battalion at the Battle of Amba Alagi and after the Battle of Mekelle.